mauriziokovacic/Interviews/Questions/Questions.md

 #
 ## Question
 Consider a character that can be moved on some game map by choosing a destination with the mouse.
-When navigating, the character can select from one of the following actions: walk, run or jump over obstacles.
+When navigating, the character can select from one of the following actions: **walk**, **run** or **jump over obstacles**.

-The pathfinder will compute a path from the current location to the desired one and what remains for us is to determine the appropriate moving action (e.g. can -run- in an open environment, but has to transition to just -walk- when traversing a narrow ledge).
+The pathfinder will compute a path from the current location to the desired one and what remains for us is to determine the appropriate moving action (e.g. can **run** in an open environment, but has to transition to just **walk** when traversing a narrow ledge).
 - Please describe a high level approach to select the 'natural' chain of actions while navigating some path.
-- The character can also attack, thus needing to do a transition from his current state.
+- The character can also **attack**, thus needing to do a transition from his current state.
 Actually, we realised that he can do all sorts of things and there's an ever growing number of states and transitions.
 Please suggest an approach to avoid having to handle a great number of states and transitions.

 ## Answer
+When computing a path for the character, we can use annotations or properties for each segment of the path to determine the appropriate action.
+For instance, we can assign properties like "open area", "narrow ledge", or "obstacle" to each segment of the path.
+The character can then select the proper action based on these properties.
+If two consecutive segments have different properties, then the character can transition between actions (e.g., from **run** to **walk** when entering a narrow ledge from an open area).

+More in general, we can use a state machine or a behaviour tree to model the character's actions and transitions.
+This will allow us to define high-level states (like **moving**, **attacking**, etc.) and transitions based on conditions (like reaching a certain point in the path or encountering an obstacle).
+Moreover, we can group similar actions and reduce the number of states and transitions, handling them in a more abstract way, and scaling better with the growing number of actions.

 #